oblonski/jTableGenerator/README.md

     .build();
 </code></pre>

-which creates a String containing the latex tables pretty much like this
+which creates a String containing the latex table pretty much like this

 <pre><code>\begin{table}
 	\begin{center}